Hiding Assets in a Prenup: What Happens?

 Get Your Prenup — From £199 Create your prenup

 Hiding assets can cause the whole prenup to be disregarded.
-Full and frank financial disclosure from both partners is one of the foundations of an agreement a court will respect — so concealment undermines the entire thing.
+Full and frank financial disclosure from both partners is one of the very foundations of an agreement a court will respect — so concealment does not just weaken a prenup, it can pull the rug out from under the entire thing.
+If you take one point away, let it be this: honesty about your finances is not optional, it is what makes the agreement worth having.

 Why non-disclosure is so damaging